 Through the years God has directed me into the Chaplaincy, through the National Chaplain’s Association, and the International Conference of Police Chaplains.
-He has also allowed me to serve as a church planter, and in four full time pastorates, the clergy advisory council of Life Services Crisis Pregnancy Center, and the Spokane County Sheriff’s Chaplaincy program.
+He has also allowed me to serve as a church planter, in five full time pastorates, on the clergy advisory council of Life Services Crisis Pregnancy Center, and the Spokane County Sheriff’s Chaplaincy program.

 Over the years I have been blessed by being able to work with those in the corrections and law enforcement fields, with children, youth, criminals, the disabled and the elderly.
 I was honored by being asked to contribute to a book for Thomas Nelson Publishers, The Chosen Path distributed through LifeWay Stores.
 I have since written “The Songs of the Vineyard - Sixty-six Meditations on Isaiah” published by Ambassador International, released in October 2008, and “Why Is My Church Dying” published by Lulu Publishing released in April 2015 and “A Workman's Toolbox For Isaiah” published by Lulu Publishing released in February 2018.
 Other contributions include “From My Heart to Yours Inspirational Messages from Ministers of the Gospel” published by The Benchmark Group LLC, released in February 2009.
 The Lord continues to grow me in all the endeavors that He has set before me.
 Space does not allow me to tell of all the problems and victories over the years, or of all the other trials, personal and financial that any modern marriage of 41 and a half years could go through.
 Yes, the God who saves is the God who keeps and it is my heart’s prayer to always be in His will.